python/cpython/Doc/howto/descriptor.rst

 The :meth:`type.__new__` method takes care of adding member objects to class variables.
-The :meth:`object.__new__` method takes care of creating instances that have slots instead of a instance dictionary.
+The :meth:`object.__new__` method takes care of creating instances that have slots instead of an instance dictionary.
 Here is a rough equivalent in pure Python::

     class Type(type):